 Just as there are common causes of construction site accidents, there are also medical conditions that are most likely to result from such an accident.
 Among the most common injuries that occur in the construction industry are:

-Construction workers don’t have to take their lives in their hands every time they climb a ladder or turn on a crane or power tool.
-With the right safety precautions, injuries at construction sites are avoidable.
+Workers at construction sites don’t have to take their lives in their hands every time they climb a ladder or turn on a crane or power tool.
+With the right safety precautions, injuries at construction workplaces are avoidable.
 Just getting rid of the “Fatal Four” causes of accidents would cut the number of construction worker deaths in half, OSHA reported.

-At Console & Associates P.C., our attorneys have more than 20 years of experience helping victims of all kinds of accidents.
-We know how to prepare your case for success, how to negotiate the maximum settlement and, when needed, how to fight for you in court.
+At Console and Associates P.C., our attorneys have more than 20 years of experience helping victims of all kinds of accidents.
+We know how to prepare your case for success, how to negotiate the maximum settlement with the responsible parties and, when needed, how to fight for you in court.
 We also know what you’re going through, which is why we’ll do everything we can to make the situation less of a burden on you.
 After all, there’s only one thing you should have to focus on right now: getting better.

-Despite the strict standards and regulations, construction workers face high risks of injury every day.
+Despite the strict standards and regulations, construction site workers face high risks of personal injury every day.
 Don’t give up your legal rights by trying to handle this accident on your own.
-Contact Console & Associates P.C.‘s experienced New Jersey construction accident lawyers today at (856) 778-5500 to get started with a free consultation.
+Contact Console and Associates P.C.‘s experienced New Jersey construction accident lawyers today at (856) 778-5500 to get started with a free consultation.